appneta/tcpreplay/README.md

 systems.
 If detected, the network driver is bypassed for the execution duration of tcpreplay and tcpreplay-edit, and network buffers will be written to directly.
-This will allow you to achieve full line rates on commodity network adapters, similar torates achieved by commercial network test hardware.
+This will allow you to achieve full line rates on commodity network adapters, similar to rates achieved by commercial network test hardware.

 Note that bypassing the network driver will disrupt other applications connected